Daniëlle van de Donk: 2021–2025

-2025–: London City Lionesses
+London City Lionesses

+2025

 On 20 June 2025, the London City Lionesses announced Van de Donk joining the club on free transfer from Lyon.
 London City Lionesses had been competing in the England's second-highest tier competition, Women's Championship, and having won the competition in 2024–25, they were promoted to the top tier, the Women's Super League.
 The club became the first independent women's team (not affiliated with a men's team) to compete in WSL.
 It is owned by Michele Kang, the same owner of Lyon, who had projected to recruit high-profile players.
 Van de Donk became the first signing after the club's promotion to WSL.

+On 4 September 2026, she made a superb flick into goal, sealing the win for LCL against Manchester United in the opening match of the season.